 What is Influencer Marketing?

-In simple terms, influencer marketing involves collaborating with online influencers to increase the reach of your brand.
+In simple terms, influencer marketing involves collaborating with online influencers and hiring an event staffing agency to increase the reach of your brand.
 These online influencers can be anyone, including a Web celebrity, an industry leader, or even one of your fans with a significant social media following.

 Let’s take a look at different types of influencers to gain a better understanding of the influencer marketing concept.